Skip to main content Link Search Menu Expand Document (external link)

 Homework

 Some tasks will only be done by some members of a team, but we want all students to learn key skills in this class.
 To address this potential gap, homework is designed to provide individual practice on key concepts in the course.
-These will typically be short (though the architecture assignment may be more complex).
+These will typically be short.

 Course Materials